 Florida remains the biggest greyhound racing state today, but even there the sport’s demise is certain.
 During the 2018 midterm elections, Florida voters chose to shutter the industry entirely by approving a ballot measure banning greyhound races and betting on races held in the state.
 Floridians may still bet on races held in other states, but all local racing action will phase out on 1 January 2021.

 The loss of greyhound racing in Florida will serve a devastating blow to the industry as a whole.
 At the time the Florida greyhound racing prohibition was approved, the state was home to 11 of the country’s 17 total greyhound tracks.
-After the prohibition takes effect, that will leave just five states with active greyhound tracks:
+After the prohibition takes effect, that will leave just three states with active greyhound tracks:

 - West Virginia